walkerwest8-blip/walkerwest8-blip.github.io/index.md

 ### Apartment Site Study *(in progress)*

 **Context**
-A multi-building apartment complex with inconsistent pedestrian infrastructure, uneven terrain, and informal desire paths.
+A multi-building apartment complex with uneven terrain, mixed pedestrian infrastructure, and informal desire paths.

-**Why this project exists**
-People walk here every day.
-Some routes feel exhausting.
-Others feel indirect.
-This project asks: *what is the landscape actually asking people to do?*
+**Purpose**
+To understand how terrain and site design influence walkable access to nearby daily-use destinations.

-**Primary questions**
+**Key questions**
-- Which walking routes minimize **physical effort** (slope) while staying reasonably direct?
+- Which routes minimize physical effort (slope) while remaining reasonably direct?
-- Where do environmental comfort factors (lighting, openness, noise proxies) support or undermine walkability?
+- Where do environmental comfort factors support or undermine walkability?
-- How does parking layout and internal circulation affect pedestrian access to exits and nearby destinations?
+- How does parking layout and internal circulation affect pedestrian movement?

-**Methods in play**
+**Work in progress**
-- DEM-derived slope and effort surfaces
-- Digitized pedestrian networks and informal paths
+- Digitized pedestrian networks (formal and informal)
+- Terrain-derived layers (slope and related surfaces)
 - Route comparisons (shortest vs least-effort)
-- Map layouts focused on explanation, not decoration
+- Map layouts that emphasize explanation over decoration

-**Status**
-Active build.
-Data assembly, digitizing, and first-pass analysis underway.

 ---

 ### Terrain & Habitat Mapping *(Private Land Study)*

 **Context**
-Privately managed rural land where terrain, drainage, and access directly affect movement—human and animal.
+Privately managed rural land where terrain, drainage, and access patterns directly affect movement and observation on the ground.

-**Why this project exists**
-Subtle terrain features often matter more than obvious ones.
+**Purpose**
-This project uses elevation data and field knowledge to make those features visible and testable.
+To use elevation data and field knowledge to interpret subtle terrain features and their practical implications.

 **Focus areas**
 - Micro-terrain interpretation (ridges, bowls, draws, benches)
 - Drainage patterns and wetness indicators
-- Quiet, slope-aware access planning
+- Slope-aware access planning
-- Terrain-informed hypotheses about movement patterns
+- Terrain-informed movement hypotheses

-**Methods in play**
+**Work in progress**
 - Multi-azimuth hillshades and contours
 - Slope and aspect analysis
-- Flow direction and accumulation
+- Drainage indicators (flow direction and accumulation)
-- Stand and access layers tied to observation
+- Vector layers tied to field notes

-**Status**
-Active build.
-Terrain products and structure mapping in progress.

 ---

-## How Projects Are Organized
+## Project Structure

-Each project follows the same structure so the work is easy to review and reproduce:
+Each project follows a consistent structure to support review and reproducibility:

-- `README.md` — purpose, questions, data sources, methods, limitations, next steps
+- `README.md` — purpose, questions, data sources, workflow, outputs
-- `data/` — raw vs processed clearly separated
+- `data/` — raw and processed data clearly separated
 - `qgis/` — project files and styles
 - `maps/` — exported layouts (PNG/PDF)
 - `notes/` — assumptions, decisions, and lessons learned

-If something is messy, I document *why* it’s messy.
+Large datasets are referenced but not stored directly in the repository.

 ---

 ## Tools

-- **QGIS**
+- QGIS
-- **Open elevation and public data sources**
+- Open elevation and public data sources
-- **GitHub** for versioned documentation and transparency
+- GitHub for documentation and version control

 ---

-## Portfolio Status
+## Status

-This portfolio is **actively under construction**.
-I prioritize:
-- sound spatial reasoning over flashy outputs
-- clarity over cleverness
-- honesty about limitations

-Each project represents a snapshot of where my thinking was at the time—and where it’s heading next.

----

-## Contact

-GitHub: you’re here
-LinkedIn: coming soon
+This portfolio is actively under construction and updated as projects progress.
+The emphasis is on steady improvement, clear methods, and honest documentation.